 • A notice was published in several Pennsylvania newspapers announcing the public hearings schedule and the availability of the proposed Plan for public comment.
-This information was also posted on the DPW website.
+This information was also posted on the DHS website.

-• The LAC advised the Secretary of DPW on the administration of the LIHEAP block grant, including a review of the proposed Plan and recommendations on the final Plan.
-Members of the Advisory Committee are appointed by the Secretary of DPW and represent consumer and advocacy interests, service providers, fuel associations, and other concerned citizens of the Commonwealth.
+• The LAC advised the Secretary of DHS on the administration of the LIHEAP block grant, including a review of the proposed Plan and recommendations on the final Plan.
+Members of the Advisory Committee are appointed by the Secretary of DHS and represent consumer and advocacy interests, service providers, fuel associations, and other concerned citizens of the Commonwealth.

-• Area Agencies on Aging, legal services groups, fuel and utility associations, community action agencies, and members of the LAC are made aware of the availability of the proposed and final Plans on the DPW website.
-In addition, copies of the Plan are available upon written request to Director, Division of Federal Programs and Program Management, Department of Public Welfare, DGS Annex, Room 224, Willow Oak Building, 1006 Hemlock Drive, Harrisburg, PA 17110.
+• Area Agencies on Aging, legal services groups, fuel and utility associations, community action agencies, and members of the LAC are made aware of the availability of the proposed and final Plans on the DHS website.
+In addition, copies of the Plan are available upon written request to Director, Division of Federal Programs and Program Management, Department of Human Services, DGS Annex, Room 224, Willow Oak Building, 1006 Hemlock Drive, Harrisburg, PA 17110.

 • In accordance with Pub.
-L. 97-35, Section 2605(a)(2), public hearings on the FY 2012 LIHEAP proposed State Plan will be held as follows:
+L. 97-35, Section 2605(a)(2), public hearings on the FY 2017 LIHEAP proposed State Plan were held as follows:

+Date: July 5, 2016

+Time : 10:00 A.M. - 12:00 Noon

+Place: Philadelphia County Assistance Office Headquarters

+Betsy Ross Conference Room, 6 th Floor

+801 Market Street

+Philadelphia, PA

-Date : Time : Place : July 12, 2011 10:00 A.M. - 1:00 P.M.
-Philadelphia Workforce Development Corporation 1 Penn Center 1617 John F Kennedy Blvd Philadelphia, PA Date : Time : Place : July 14, 2011 9:00 A.M. - 12:00 Noon.
-Allegheny County Courthouse Gold Room, 4 th Floor 436 Grant Street Pittsburgh, PA Date : Time : Place : July 19, 2011 9:30 A.M. - 1:00 P.M.
-Health & Welfare Building Room 907, 9 th Floor Commonwealth & Forster Streets Harrisburg, PA weatherization component through DPW's LIHEAP public hearings, The DCED public hearing on the FY 2012 Department of Energy State Plan provided an opportunity for the public to participate in a timely and meaningful manner.
-It was held at 2 P.M. on July 13, 2011, in Hearing Room 3, Plaza Level, Commonwealth Keystone Building, 400 North Street, Harrisburg, PA.
+Date : Time : Place : July 7, 2016 10:00 A.M. - 12:00 Noon Health & Welfare Building Room 129, 1 st Floor 625 Forster Street Harrisburg, PA Date : Time : Place : July 12, 2016 10:00 A.M. - 12:00 Noon.
+Piatt Place Room 3023, 3 rd Floor 301 5 th Avenue Pittsburgh, PA

+• In addition to the opportunity for the public to comment on the LIHEAP weatherization component through DHS's LIHEAP public hearings, The DCED public hearing on the FY 2016-17 Department of Energy State Plan provides an opportunity for the public to participate in a timely and meaningful manner.
+It was held at 3:00 P.M. on April 11, 2016, in Hearing Room 3, Commonwealth Keystone Building, Harrisburg, PA.
-• In addition to the opportunity for the public to comment on the LIHEAP

-In developing the proposed and final Plans, DPW considers all public comments, both written and oral, on the program.
+In developing the proposed and final Plans, DHS considers all public comments, both written and oral, on the program.